PSV Members please promptly notify the Membership Secretary [see contact data in the Membership section] for:

 The Annual Meeting and Reunion date for the following year normally will be announced at the current year Annual Meeting.

-THE PEYTON SOCIETY OF VIRGINIA ANNUAL MEETING AND REUNION WEEKEND WILL BE HELD MAY 20-22, 2022.
+THE NEXT PEYTON SOCIETY OF VIRGINIA ANNUAL MEETING AND REUNION WEEKEND WILL BE HELD OVER THE WEEKEND OF MAY 19-21, 2023, IN THE SOUTH ALEXANDRIA/FAIRFAX AREA OF VIRGINIA.

-PSV MEMBERS, PLEASE REFER TO THE SPRING 2022 NEWSLETTER FOR THE 2022 ANNUAL MEETING AND REUNION WEEKEND SCHEDULE, ATTENDANCE & MEAL FORM THAT NEED TO BE RETURNED, AND OTHER IMPORTANT DETAILS.
+PSV MEMBERS SHOULD REFER TO THE SPRING 2023 NEWSLETTER FOR THE 2023 ANNUAL MEETING AND REUNION WEEKEND SCHEDULE, ATTENDANCE & MEAL FORM THAT NEED TO BE RETURNED, AND OTHER IMPORTANT DETAILS.

 Generally, and depending upon levels of anticipated participation, the reunion is structured as follows: